We are an iconic provider of hospital-based healthcare, striving to deliver an exceptional standard of care

 We comprise several hospitals, health centres, a nationally accredited education provider and a world-class research institute

 We are a nationally accredited, hospital-based Registered Training Organisation - the only one of its kind in Queensland

 We are part of a collaborative research institute with The University of Queensland and founding partner of the Translational Research Institute

 Since the commencement of the Modern Slavery Act 2018, Mater has undertaken significant work to mitigate the risk of modern slavery within our supply lines.
 The Modern Slavery Act defines modern slavery as including eight types of serious exploitation: trafficking in persons, slavery, servitude, force labour, debt bondage, child labour, forced marriage, deceptive recruiting for labour or services.

 Although most instances of modern slavery occur off shore, it’s estimated there were more than 1,500 modern slavery victims in Australia between 2015 and 2017.

 Mater has a Zero Tolerance position towards Modern Slavery.
-Every supplier must uphold and agree to the Ethical and Sustainable Procurement - Code of Conduct.
+Every supplier must uphold and agree to the Supplier Code of Conduct.